ArtFlag/recipes/docs/bread/tortillas.md

 1. Knead on counter until smooth.
 1. Let rest 20min-1h.
 1. Separate into smaller balls and bake at high heat 20 minutes later.
 30s-1min on each side.
+1. Let cool down for 1-2 minutes on cooling rack and put in a zip bag.

 ### With Tangzhong